 “Foreigners no longer see that their stock investments will make returns they once thought they would, given the shifting political landscape the Ukraine war is causing, which would leave a lasting impact to the global economy,” said Hwang Sei-woon, a senior research fellow at the Korea Capital Market Institute.

 The war has spiked global oil, gas and wheat prices as a Western ban on Russian oil and energy imports prompted Moscow to warn that sanctions could double the oil price and it could halt its gas pipeline to Germany.
 Russia is the world’s second-largest oil producer and supplies Europe with one-third of the energy it needs.

 Given scant progress on peace talks, it was unclear when a resolution would take place, according to Hwang, who said reversing war-triggered economic disruptions sapping investor optimism could take months.

-Seo Sang-young, head of the media content department at Mirae Asset Securities, said a rate hike by the US Federal Reserve, which convenes a meeting Tuesday to discuss lifting the rate, could affect an already bumpy Kospi.
+Seo Sang-young, an analyst at Mirae Asset Securities, said a rate hike by the US Federal Reserve, which convenes a meeting Tuesday to discuss lifting the rate, could affect an already bumpy Kospi.

 “The hike worries are already factored in, but a steeper interest rate increase than expected could influence the way investors, foreign and retail, make their investments,” Seo said, referring to a quarter-point rise largely expected to take place at the Tuesday meeting.